roryprimrose/ModelBuilder/README.md

 ## Customizing the process

 ModelBuilder is designed with extensibility in mind.
-There are many ways that the process of building models can be customized.
-The extensibility points are:
+There are many ways that you can customize the build configuration and the process of building models.

+The extensibility points for customizing the build configuration are:

+- BuildStrategyCompiler
+- CompilerModule
+- BuildStrategy
+- ExecuteStrategy

+The extensibility points controlling how to create models are:

 - TypeCreators
 - ValueGenerators